Library

 -

 The ear mite is a surface mite that lives on cats, dogs, rabbits, and ferrets.
-It is usually found in the ear canal but it can also live on the skin surface.
+It is usually found in the ear canal, but can also live on the skin surface.
 Mites are barely visible to the naked eye.
-Clinical signs of infestation vary in severity and may include ear irritation, leading to scratching at the ears or head shaking, dark waxy or crusty discharge from the ear, areas of hair loss resulting from self-trauma, a crusted rash around or in the ear, and an aural hematoma.
-Your veterinarian will advise you about which insecticidal products are suitable.
-Your veterinarian may want to re-examine your pet to ensure that the mites have been eliminated after the initial treatment has been performed.
+Clinical signs of infestation may include ear irritation leading to scratching at the ears or head shaking, dark discharge from the ear, areas of hair loss from self-trauma, a crusted rash around or in the ear, or aural hematoma.

 -